gradle/provider-api-migration-testbed/README.md

 ### Bytecode upgrades

 But not every API change has caused a failure.
-You can also see on the console a list of bytecode upgrades that happened to the Kotlin plugin:
+You can see on the console a list of bytecode upgrades that happened to the Kotlin plugin:

 ```text
 Matched call to org.gradle.api.tasks.compile.AbstractCompile.getSourceCompatibility() in org.jetbrains.kotlin.gradle.internal.Kapt3GradleSubplugin$createKaptKotlinTask$2$1, replacing...